-Serena Williams Spreads Inspirational Message After Feeling ‘Like I Was Not a Good Mom’
+Serena Williams Spreads Inspirational Message After Feeling Like She ‘Was Not A Good Mom’

 “Last week was not easy for me.
 Not only was I accepting some tough personal stuff, but I just was in a funk,” she wrote.
 “Mostly, I felt like I was not a good mom.”

-Her daughter, Alexis Olympia, is now 11 months old.
+Her daughter, Alexis Olympia, is now 11-months-old.

 The tennis player continued talking about her “postpartum emotions” in the caption and how she finds talking things out with her family to be the best therapy.
 She spoke about how her sisters validate her feelings and reassure her that it’s normal to feel like she’s not doing enough for her daughter.